Graphene Flagship looks ahead to life under Horizon 2020

-, an academic-industrial consortium focused on taking graphene and related two-dimensional materials from laboratory to factory floor and beyond, recently celebrated the first two years of its 10-year project lifetime.
-The 2015 General Assembly provided the final opportunity for flagship partners to meet face to face during the ramp-up phase under the EU's
+The Graphene Flagship, an academic-industrial consortium focused on taking graphene and related two-dimensional materials from laboratory to factory floor and beyond, recently celebrated the first two years of its 10-year project lifetime.
+The 2015 General Assembly provided the final opportunity for flagship partners to meet face to face during the ramp-up phase under the EU's Seventh Framework Programme, and plan ahead for the steady-state period under Horizon 2020.

 The final formal business of the General Assembly included the re-election to the Executive Board as members-at-large of Annick Loiseau, Włodek Strupiński and Thomas Reiss, and the election of new member-at-large Peter Olanders, research leader at Ericsson AB in Sweden.